 Equity in a property is defined by market value less the amount of outstanding mortgage.
-ILA’s are required when there is change to the mortgage/ownership of the property.
+Independent legal advice is required when there is change to the mortgage/ownership of the property.

 An example of this, would be the transfer of equity into joint names as a result of marriage.
 Alternatively there may be a need to transfer equity from joint to sole ownership.
 Gifts may be made between family members.